Should you consider adolescent-focused therapy if you can use a family-based approach?

 I will make the bold decision of using the term ‘adolescent-focused therapy (AFT)’ on this page.
 And wherever I talk about Family-Based Treatment (FBT) on this website or in my book I mean the precise method described in the FBT manual.
 Otherwise I use more general terms like ‘a family-based approach’, or ‘family therapy for eating disorders’.

 For most youngsters FBT works better than AFT — twice as well.
 But it doesn’t work for everyone.
-Also, some parents really don’t want to do FBT.
+Sometimes, FBT yields great benefits fast, but our children seem to need more psychological help.
+Then there's the issue that some parents really don’t want to do FBT, or truly can't.
 So practitioners need another evidence-based treatment in their toolkit.

 Should you choose adolescent-focused therapy or cognitive-behaviour therapy?